bshien/opensearch_dev_dashboard/README.md

 Taking the list of components from buildInfo.yml, it displays all of these in a column of a table.
 For each component, it takes the mapping from advisories.js(maps repo to name on Miki's website), and creates the URL to Miki's site.

+# Future Roadmap

+# How to Deploy code on AWS Beanstalk

+# Problems/ Potential Enhancements

+The performance compare functionality doesn't order the two rows by which rows the user selected first or second, it simply hides the other rows when the compare function is run.
+An improvement would be to put the row that the user clicked first on top.